-Accountability: Nuclear safety regulators must be prepared to have their actions and decisions probed and questioned in public fora.
-The reinforced trend of the last decade towards more stakeholder and public engagement indicates the willingness of the nuclear safety regulators to expose, discuss and justify their work.
+Accountability: Nuclear safety authorities must be prepared to have their actions and decisions probed and questioned in public fora.
+The reinforced trend of the last decade towards more stakeholder and public engagement indicates the willingness of the nuclear safety authorities to expose, discuss and justify their work.

-Independence: Regulators need to be independent of organizations of the nuclear energy industry and other institutions likely to be affected by licensing decisions and other regulatory decisions on nuclear safety, environmental protection and radiological protection.
-Most nuclear safety regulators are now clearly separated from the national ministry in charge of Energy and/or Industry.
-They are under supervision of either a different Ministry such as Health or Environment, or they are formed as independent agencies reporting e.g. to high elected authorities.
+Independence: Regulators need to be independent of organizations of the nuclear energy industry and other institutions likely to be affected by licensing decisions and other regulatory decisions on nuclear safety and radiological protection.
+Most nuclear safety authorities are now clearly separated from the national ministry in charge of Energy and/or Industry.
+They are under supervision of either a different Ministry such as Health or Environment, or they are formed as independent agencies, reporting to Parliament, to the country's Presidency, or to the Council of Ministers.

-Most countries have already, for more than a decade, enjoyed a legal system that provides for independence of the nuclear safety regulator from the Ministry of Energy or Industry.
-Among regulatory members of the RWMC, three more countries - France, Switzerland, and Korea - completed this separation after 2006 and Japan projects the creation of an independent nuclear regulatory agency by mid-2012.
+Most countries have already, for more than a decade, enjoyed a legal system that provides for independence of the nuclear safety authority from the Ministry of Energy or Industry.
+Among regulatory members of the RWMC, three more countries - France, Switzerland, and Korea - completed this separation after 2006 and Japan projects the creation of an independent nuclear regulatory agency within the first 6 months of 2012.